hackf5/steeplejack/README.md

    ```

    (WSL doesn’t need extra settings—its default `x64-linux` triplets already match what we expect.)
-5. Run `./build.sh` or a preset.
+5. Run `./steeplejack.sh build [debug|release]` or a preset.
 When `VCPKG_ROOT` is set, the script automatically chains the platform toolchain file through vcpkg’s toolchain so manifest dependencies restore on first configure.

 To drive CMake manually with vcpkg, pass the vcpkg toolchain and chainload ours, for example: